 Mayor Al Morgan

-It has truly been a great year for New Providence.
-Thank you for your contributions and for your continued commitment to making New Providence a wonderful community.
+I am confident that 2018 will once again be a banner year for our borough.
+Thank you all for your continued contributions and commitments to making New Providence the wonderful place that it is.
 I look forward to working with you and serving you this upcoming year.
 May God continue to bless New Providence and all of you.

 Happy New Year!

 ~ Mayor Al Morgan